Circular orderability of 3-manifold groups: Seifert fibred manifolds and graph manifolds

 Last, suppose $W_2(\phi_*(\lambda_{W_1}))$ has finite fundamental group (and thus $W_2$ is Seifert fibred) so that $W_1(\phi^{-1}_*(\lambda_{W_2}))$ is infinite by property (2)(a).
 Then $\pi_1(W_1(\phi^{-1}_*(\lambda_{W_2})))$ is circularly orderable by Theorem \ref{SFCO}.
 Thus the result follows from Proposition \ref{rat_long_CO}(2). \end{proof}

-\begin{remark} The class $\mathcal{C}$ of graph manifolds is quite large.
-Indeed, condition 2(a) only fails when both the filled manifolds $W_1(\phi^{-1}_*(\lambda_{W_2}))$ and $W_2(\phi _*\lambda_{W_1}))$ are Seifert fibred, meaning the graph manifold $W$ has only two Seifert fibred pieces.
-Consequently, condition 2(b) only fails when $W$ is a manifold that is constructed via gluing together Seifert fibred pieces admitting finite fillings. \end{remark}

 We can more precisely codify the manifolds covered by Theorem \ref{graphCO} as follows.
-The base orbifold of Seifert fibred manifolds with a single incompressible torus boundary component that admit finite fillings are:
+The possible base orbifolds of a Seifert fibred manifold admitting a single incompressible torus boundary component and a finite filling are:

 \begin{proof}[Proof of Theorem \ref{special graph case}] First, if $W$ is not a rational homology sphere then the first Betti number $b_1(W)$ is positive, so $\pi_1(W)$ is left-orderable by \cite[Theorem 3.2]{BRW}.
 Second to this, if $W$ is a graph manifold satisfying the assumptions of Theorem \ref{special graph case}, and if $W$ is Seifert fibred, then Theorem \ref{SFCO} finishes the proof.